kaicataldo/eleventy-plugin-jsx/README.md

 ```

 **Note**: Since this plugin currently relies on experimental Eleventy APIs, running the build requires using the `ELEVENTY_EXPERIMENTAL=true` CLI flag.

+## Versioning of React packages

+`react`, `react-dom`, and `react-helmet` are included as dependencies of this package.
+Under the hood, Babel will automatically rewrite the import statements to point to these dependencies to ensure that the same version of these packages are used during the server-side rendering process.